pyscf/pyscf/README.md

 # Installation

-* Install stable release
+* Install stable release:

         pip install pyscf

+* New features developed in recent years are available in the pyscf-forge package:

+        pip install pyscf-forge

-* (Optionally) Extensions projects geomopt, dmrgscf, doci, fciqmc, icmpspt, properties, semiempirical, shciscf ... (more on https://github.com/pyscf) can be installed using pip
+* Certain modules are maintained as extensions of PySCF, such as dispersion, dmrgscf, fciqmc, icmpspt, properties, semiempirical, shciscf ... (more on https://github.com/pyscf) can be installed using pip:

         pip install pyscf[all]

-  Install an individual extension
+  An individual extension can be installed:

-        pip install pyscf[geomopt]
+        pip install pyscf[dispersion]

-* More details of custom install can be found in [installation manual](http://pyscf.org/install.html#compiling-from-source-code)
+* More details of custom installation can be found in [installation manual](http://pyscf.org/install.html#compiling-from-source-code)